-- Call 911, go to the nearest emergency room or follow the emergency instructions provided by your doctor, mental health professional or care team.
-If your community has a mental health car, you can call 911 to request it.
+Go to the nearest emergency room or follow the emergency instructions provided by your doctor, mental health professional or care team.
+If your community has a mental health care, you can call 911 to request it.

-- Your Local Crisis Line: crisis lines aren’t only for people in crisis.
+crisis lines aren’t only for people in crisis.
 You can call for information on local services or if you just need someone to talk to.
-See the number in the previous section.
+See the numbers in the previous section.

 Resources available in many languages

 For each service below, if English is not your first language, say the name of your preferred language in English to be connected to an interpreter.
 More than 100 languages are available.

 BounceBack a self-management course for people who experience low to moderate depression or anxiety.
 It’s offered in two different formats: you can complete the course online on your own or work with a coach who can help motivate you, solve problems, and work through the materials

 HealthLink BC to access free, non-emergency health information for anyone in your family, including mental health information.
 Through 811, you can also speak to a registered nurse about symptoms you’re worried about, or a pharmacist about medication questions.

 To talk to someone about substance use.
 They can also connect you with local substance use resources.
 It’s available 24 hours a day.